top of page

 April 28, 2026.
 Birmingham - Sidewalk Cinema.
 4:00-7:00. (private screening)

-May 2nd NWAL Citizens Climate Lobby, Florence-Lauderdale County Public Library.
+May 2nd NWAL Citizens Climate Lobby, Florence-Lauderdale Visitors Center.

 May 17th.
 Birmingham Highlands Methodist Church 1:00-2:30 PM (open to public)